The Top 5 Animated Adult TV Shows Of All Time

 3) Family Guy

 By the late 1990’s when we thought we had seen in all, Seth MacFarlane arrived.
-After a few years of animating children’s cartoons, Seth brought to the table one of the raunchiest, most terrible and insulting programs we had ever seen.
+After a few years of animating children’s cartoons, Seth brought to the table one of the raunchiest, most terrible and insulting animated TV shows we had ever seen.
 Family Guy is the 3rd best adult cartoon in history.

 Another record-breaking series from Fox, the show centers on the Griffin family from Rhode Island.
 Peter (the idiot), Lois (the sane one), Chris (the Peter-in-training), Meg (the ugly one) and baby Stewie (the evil one), along with the family dog, Brian (the pretentious one) spend their days living lives of greed, lust, violence and every other major sin known to man.